 You may only get a few sentences out when you first start but creating that safe space and having the ongoing conversations means you give your child permission to talk about it and they know you are holding space for them to discuss it when they are ready without judgment or shame.

 It can be scary as a parent to have these conversations or even to think about these changes happening in your child’s life.

-· Get educated, if you don’t believe that you have adequate sex education to be able to give your child the information you wish that you had ask your school if they can run any quality sexuality education classes for parents to compliment what your child has got at school.
+· Get educated if you don’t believe that you have adequate sex education to be able to give your child the information you wish that you had to ask your school if they can run any quality sexuality education classes for parents to complement what your child has got at school.
 Or do your own research through sites such as Talk the Talk.

 · Periods are nothing to be ashamed, without them the human race would not exist.
 That can be a very empowering idea and one that does not occur to many people no matter their gender.

 · Work out how you can incorporate those kinds of messages into the conversations you have with your child.

 · Remember it is not one big talk when your child starts their period it is a series of small ongoing conversations across their life that empower and educate them.